milkmansson/toit-sleep-as-android/README.md

 The main concept is that the user is required to write some toit code to do something, such as turn an LED on using a GPIO, in its simplest example.
 Registering that code in this library, to one of the event types from Sleep As Android, will trigger that code when the event is raised.
-(This is cometimes referred to as a 'callback'.)
+(This is sometimes referred to as a 'callback'.)

 ### Possible events
 Urbandroid list their events on their